 See and Do in Dubai

-Dubai has grown into a thriving modern city.
+Dubai has grown into a thriving metropolis.
 In the last 30 years the population has exploded, and now over 80 percent of the emirate's inhabitants are expats.
 Just as the population has mushroomed, so has the assortment of things to see and do in Dubai.

 Expats should note that the time of year makes a huge difference when planning leisure pursuits; summer months (June to August) are best spent inside while the winter (November to January) offers plenty of outdoor fun and entertainment.
 The month of Ramadan is generally a quieter time when people visit family and friends and take some time for reflection, so opening hours will reflect this in some cases – be sure to confirm beforehand.

-Here are some of the best things to see and do in Dubai:
+Below are some of our favourite things to see and do in Dubai.

 A favourite way to spend a weekend in Dubai is desert, or dune, bashing.
 Undertaken either with one's own vehicle or as part of an organised outing, this is a fun way to spend a couple of hours in the otherwise sandy oblivion.
 Once comfortable in the desert, grab the GPS and a tent and head out for an afternoon drive; make camp in time for the sunset and enjoy the peace.